3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/rails_lessons/devise.md

 * Welcome -- Only visitors (aka unauthenticated users) can see
 * Support -- Only authenticated users can see
 * Configure -- Only admins can see
+* Create a navbar and hide/show based on logged in and/or admin

 Bonus: